RobinHAEVG/WorkshopApiApp/README.md

 This project (WorkshopApi) is a package meant to facilitate app development against the [Workshop API](https://github.com/KaiserWerk/Workshop-API).

-This package offers an easy-to-use abstraction of the Workshop API without the hassle of proper authentication HTTP calls.
+This package offers an easy-to-use abstraction of the Workshop API without the hassle of complicated authentication or executing HTTP calls.

 There is a Client for version 1 (ClientV1) and version 2 (ClientV2).
 ClientV1 can only handle products while ClientV2 can handle reviews on top of that.